IruzzArcana/Asset2Nani/README.md

 ### Asset2Nani
-WIP tool that converts unity asset back to naninovel script
+A tool that converts UABEA json dump back to Naninovel script.
+Mainly written for NONAND.